-Thanks to the wretched virus, life has changed dramatically for us all since the start of the year.
+Thanks to the wretched virus, life has changed dramatically for everyone since the start of the year.
 And there is an understandable desire to write off 2020 and fast forward to 2021.

 It’s tempting to forget this year’s birthday, too, but I won’t!
 Like 2003, I spent it surrounded by my favourite people and dog (albeit in lockdown).
-Unlike in 2006, I blew out my birthday candles without ‘help’.
-But there were socially-distanced well-wishes from family and friends.
+But unlike 2006, I blew out my birthday candles without ‘help’.
+However, there were socially-distanced well-wishes from family and friends.
 And my son gave me more great books to read.

 I have another reason for not writing off this year: my son turns eighteen in June.
 It’s forty years since my eighteenth.
 I’ve still got the polished wood card from that day, with the well-wishes of family and friends written inside.